OfficeDev/teams-toolkit-samples/faq-plus/docs/deploy-qna-maker-services.md

 Register one Azure AD applications in your tenant's directory for the configuration app.

-1. Log in to the Azure Portal for your subscription, and go to the "App registrations" blade [here](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
+1. Log in to the Azure Portal for your subscription, and go to the ["App registrations" blade](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).

 2. Click on "New registration", and create an Azure AD application.
 	1. **Name**: The name of your configuration app.
 We advise appending “Configuration” to the name of this app; for example, “FAQ Plus Configuration”.